RikVanHaaren/fontys_s3_portfolio/README.md

 <hr/>

 # 3. Individual Project (MxBikesClient)
 For my individual project I had chosen an idea that I wanted to create for a long time.
 It was for a game I played a lot but it had some user experience issues.
 In this project I solved that problem by automating steps that a user was required to take.
-Inside this file every chapter contains learning outcomes that I aquired from creating it.
+Inside this file every chapter contains learning outcomes that I acquired from creating it.
 I also created a demo video where you can see each feature of the application "[Demo](./mxBikesClient_documentation/utils/MxBikesClient_Demo.mp4)".
 [View project](./mxBikesClient_documentation/README.md)

 ![MxBikesClientHomepage](./utils/MxBikesClientHomepage.png)

 # 4. Group Project (IsItLive)

-For the group project we got an asignment from [World of Content](https://worldofcontent.com/nl-nl/).
-They wanted us to create a live score metric on how much content can internally be found on a reatiler's website.
-Inside this file every chapter contains learning outcomes that I aquired from creating it.
+For the group project we got an assignment from [World of Content](https://worldofcontent.com/nl-nl/).
+They wanted us to create a live score metric on how much content can internally be found on a retailer's website.
+Inside this file every chapter contains learning outcomes that I acquired from creating it.
 I also created a demo video where you can see each feature of the application "[Demo](./isItLive_documentation/utils/IsItLive_Demo.mp4)".
 [View project](./isItLive_documentation/README.md)

 ![IsItLiveHomepage](./utils/IsItLiveHomepage.png)

 # 5. Reflection
-**|DONE|<br>**
 To be able to correctly reflect to this project, I asked three questions to myself based on the reflection model of Gibbs:

 -   Evaluation: What went well and what went wrong?